 Symptoms commonly experienced by people with lung cancer include shortness of breath, fatigue and lethargy.
-A structured exercise program will help to improve and reduce these symptoms by strengthening muscles, joints and bones, as well as assist in building endurance through specific breathing exercises.
-Surgery and related pharmacological treatments can often have side-effects that may impact your health and overall quality of life.
+Incorporating exercise in lung cancer treatment has lots of benefits for managing these symptoms.
+A structured exercise program will help to improve and reduce symptoms by strengthening your muscles, joints and bones, as well as assist in building endurance through specific breathing exercises.
+Surgery and other treatments can often have side effects that may impact your health and overall quality of life.
 This is where exercise is integral to managing side effects and help recovery in the treatment phase.
-Exercise aims to improve overall lung function and conditioning as well as increase efficiency of breathing.
+Exercise can help improve your overall lung function and conditioning as well as increase efficiency of breathing.

-An exercise program for those with lung cancer includes aerobic, strength, balance and flexibility type exercises.
+An exercise program for those with lung cancer should include aerobic, strength, balance and flexibility type exercises.
 Some of the benefits may include: